-At YWCA Minneapolis, we equip children with the knowledge, skills and drive to reach their true potential.
+At YWCA Minneapolis, we equip children with the knowledge and skills to reach their true potential.
 Our NAEYC-accredited and Four-Star Parent Aware rated early learning programs offer a whole-child learning approach to build children’s social-emotional, cognitive, physical and cultural development.

 We help prepare all Minnesotan children to thrive — creating a sense of belonging in the classroom with our anti-bias curriculum and pushing to eliminate the educational opportunity gap in our state for families from all races, ethnicities, cultures and incomes.

 YWCA Children’s Centers exceed outcomes.
 In 2021-2022:

 Through high-quality child care and early learning programs, YWCA Minneapolis can help your child develop their individual interests and skills, connect with peers and build positive behaviors to support their academic success and become well-rounded learners for life.